impostorsguides/impostorsguides.github.io/rbenv/1-ag-content.md

   <img src="/assets/images/screenshot-19mar2023-1056am.png" width="90%" style="border: 1px solid black; padding: 0.5em">
 </center>

 My first thought was that this rule creates a hidden dotfile named "c.o".
 But when I ran `make` and did an `ls -la` search for any dotfiles, I didn't find any, so I concluded that this is not correct.
-I then Googled ‘makefile ".c.o:"', and found [a useful result](https://archive.ph/K1xVd) right away:
+I then Googled 'makefile ".c.o:"', and found [a useful result](https://archive.ph/K1xVd) right away:

 <center style="margin-bottom: 3em">
   <img src="/assets/images/screenshot-19mar2023-1057am.png" width="90%" style="border: 1px solid black; padding: 0.5em">